Tummy Tuck Surgery (Abdominoplasty)

-You may choose to have a full abdominoplasty, which addresses the entire abdomen, or a partial abdominoplasty (or “mini tummy tuck”), which only flattens and tightens the lower belly.
+You may choose to have a full tummy tuck, which addresses the entire abdomen, or a partial tummy tuck (or “mini tummy tuck”), which only flattens and tightens the lower belly.
 Generally, the partial procedure does not require the navel to be separated from tissue below it, while the full procedure does.
 An abdominoplasty is often performed in conjunction with other procedures such as liposuction, so that the hips can be shaped to match the smaller tummy.

-You should plan on your surgery taking several hours or more, depending on whether you are undergoing a full abdominoplasty or partial abdominoplasty, or are receiving other plastic surgery procedures at the same time.
+You should plan on your surgery taking several hours or more, depending on whether you are undergoing a full or partial tummy tuck, or are receiving other plastic surgery procedures at the same time.
 Your surgeon will create an incision that runs along the lower waist line and then will remove excess fat and skin.
 The abdominal muscles will then be tightened and set into place.
 The recovery period for the partial procedure is normally shorter and results in a smaller scar.
-It is important to note that our surgeons work with a board-certified MD anesthesiologist.
+It is important to note that all outpatient surgical procedures are performed in our AAAASF accredited, on-site surgical suite, and our surgeons work with a qualified anesthesia provider.

 Tummy Tuck Recovery

 After your surgery, you will be sent home in compression garments and with drains to promote optimal healing.
 For the first few days, it is normal to experience discomfort, but this is usually managed easily by prescription pain medication.
 Swelling, redness or bruising around the incision sites, and tenderness will occur for the first week or so, with recovery typically taking several weeks.